Design and Technology at Grimsargh St Michael’s

 Why is Design Technology important at Grimsargh?

-Design Technology prepares our children to deal with tomorrow’s rapidly changing world.
+Three big ideas are central to the teaching and learning of Design Technology at our school – skills development, design and evaluation.
+Our curriculum prepares our children to deal with tomorrow’s rapidly changing world.
 It encourages children to become independent, creative problem-solvers and thinkers as individuals and as part of a team – making positive changes to their quality of life.
 It enables them to identify needs and opportunities and to respond to them by developing a range of ideas and by making products and systems.
 Through the study of Design and technology, they combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industrial practices.
 This allows them to reflect on and evaluate present and past design and technology, its uses and its impacts.
 Design and Technology helps all our children to become astute and informed future consumers and potential innovators.

 What does Design Technology look like at Grimsargh?